LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 outline a topology's `dimensional cascade`  (how elements are related to faces, faces are related to edges, and edges are related to vertices. )

-This is a gap we are working to solve in future versions of the mesh blueprint, with a goal of providing transforms to help converting between windows, or different cascade schemes.
+This is a gap we are working to solve in future versions of the mesh blueprint, with a goal of providing transforms to help convert between different winding or cascade schemes.

-That said VTK (and VTK-m) winding conventions are assumed by MFEM, VisIt, or ALPINE when using Blueprint data.
+That said VTK (and VTK-m) winding conventions are assumed by MFEM, VisIt, or Ascent when using Blueprint data.

 .. * **stream** - (strem description)